dcaponi/Scene-o-Matic/readme.md

-OpenAI - generating scripts or using their TTS `whisper` AssemblyAI - transcribing spoken word in a video and creating subtitle .srt files Pexels - getting compilations of stock videos to use in a background Elevenlabs - Better TTS than TikTok
+OpenAI - generating scripts or using their TTS `whisper` AssemblyAI - transcribing spoken word in a video and creating subtitle .srt files Pexels - getting compilations of stock videos to use in a background Elevenlabs - better TTS than TikTok
+Giphy - source for gifs and stickers

 ### Running
 right now its just keyed to read a `manifest.json` file.
 You can use the json below to make your own and see it in action.